Saji Koduvath, Advocate, Kottayam.

 - Burden of Proof – Initial Burden and Shifting Onus

-- Modes of Proof – Admission, Expert Evidence, Presumption etc.
+- Proof of Documents – Admission, Expert Evidence, Presumption etc.

 - How to Prove a Will, in Court?Is Presumption enough to Prove a Registered Will?